SteeltoeOSS/Samples/Connectors/src/AspDotNetCore/OAuth/README.md

 This connector will typically be used in conjunction with the ASP.NET Core [CloudFoundry External Security Providers](https://github.com/SteeltoeOSS/Security).
 # Pre-requisites - CloudFoundry

-1. Install Pivotal CloudFoundry 1.7+
+1. Install Pivotal CloudFoundry
+2. Optionaly, installed Windows support (Greenhouse)
-2. Install .NET Core SDK
+3. Install .NET Core SDK

 # Create OAuth2 Service Instance on CloudFoundry
 You must first create an instance of a OAuth2 service in a org/space.
 As mentioned above there are a couple to choose from.
 In this example we will use the [UAA Server](https://github.com/cloudfoundry/uaa) as an OAuth2 service.
 To do this, we create a CUPS service providing the appropriate UAA server configuration data.
 You can use the provided `oauth.json` file in creating your CUPS service.
 Note that you will likely have to modify its contents to match your CloudFoundry setup.